sankalp1999/blog/content/posts/twitter_for_dummies_and_how_to_train_your_inner_tweep.md

 ## Finding "good mutuals/followers" aka friends

 You want some people to interact and share your ideas.
 Best case outcome is conversion from interactions to DM.
 DM to whatsapp.
-Finally, real life although i guess whatsapp also counts xD.
+Finally, real life although I guess whatsapp also counts xD.

-Please, please read this thread by Amul.
+Please read this thread by Amul.
 He's the OG networking guru.
 (Despite his follower count, if you give him thoughtful replies, he will interact with you.
 Your aim should be to make similar friends).
 I have mentioned same text in a quote below the thread.

 {{< tweet user="amuldotexe" id="1436978387508031493" >}}